zacho/circulation/README.txt

 Premises:

 1) You have one or more content types containing bibliographic info for library materials.

-2) You have a single content type used to represent individual copies of media.
+2) You have a single content type used to represent individual copies of borrowable media.
 3) Your library accounts equal drupal accounts.
+  Might actually make sense to include a permission: can borrow.

 This module was built to support the the lending of zines at the Anchor Archive Regional Zine Project (a zine library in Halifax, NS).